kubernetes/minikube/README.md

 ## GitHub Codespace

-You can run minikube in a GitHub Codespace by clicking here:
 [![Open in GitHub Codespaces](https://img.shields.io/badge/Open%20in-GitHub%20Codespaces-blue?logo=github)](https://codespaces.new/kubernetes/minikube?quickstart=1)

-This will launch a Github Codespace.
-You can then run `minikube start` and `minikube dashboard` - You can then open Minikube Dashboard by clicking opening the link displayed in the terminal.
+This will launch a Github Codespace and you can then run `minikube start` followed by `minikube dashboard` - thereafter open minikube dashboard by  opening the link displayed in the terminal.

-You can also run Minikube in a Dev Container locally using your favorite IDE, for more information see Dev Containers https://code.visualstudio.com/docs/devcontainers/containers

 ## Documentation